tekknolagi/isdt/lecture-notes/2-vcs.md

 ### Repositories and commits
-Before you can use Git to keep track of a directory, you have to create a repository in that directory.
+Before you can use Git to keep track of a directory, you have to create a *repository* at that directory.
 A repository tracks a single project or group of related files.
-A repository must be rooted in a directory, and it generally keeps track of everything inside that directory: you can't easily use Git to track a single file that's in the same directory as lots of other, unrelated files.
+It must be rooted at a directory, and it generally keeps track of everything inside that directory, including subdirectories and their contents.
+You can't make multiple repositories at the same directory, so you'll want to create a separate directory for each of your projects---even those which consist of only a single file.

-When you create a repository in a directory, Git creates a directory named `.git/` (note the dot, which prevents it from showing up in `ls`) in that directory. `.git/` is what distinguishes a Git repository from a normal, untracked directory.
+When you create a repository at a directory, Git creates a directory named `.git/` (note the dot, which prevents it from showing up in `ls`) in that directory. `.git/` is what distinguishes a Git repository from a normal, untracked directory.
 It's where Git stores metadata about old versions of your